How Much Does a Door Cost in 2026? Installation & Price Chart

 What makes French door installation more expensive than a single door?

-French doors cost more to install because there are more alignment points and sealing surfaces:
+French doors cost more because there are more alignment and sealing points:

-• Two slabs must be perfectly aligned at the astragal/center gap
+• Two slabs must align at the astragal/center gap

 • Threshold, sweep, and weatherstripping must seal evenly

-• Hardware can include flush bolts or a multi-point lock
+• Hardware may include flush bolts or a multi-point lock

-Even small framing or floor-level issues can affect how the pair meets in the middle.
+• Small framing or floor-level issues can prevent the pair from meeting correctly

 How can I keep costs down when replacing a door?